 Not only do we see more American burger chains enter the foray, but also Japanese owner’s taking a bite out of the industry too, with a large variety of flavours, fillings and options to please most of their guests.
 We see more and more trendy restaurants springing up, with increasingly gourmet style menus.

 So it was interesting when I went to check out Henry’s Burger, the name suggests it has an international origin, but the beef is entirely 100% Japanese.
-Wagyu beef to be exact, and the same kind of meet used at the owner’s Yakiniku (Korean BBQ) restaurant so I am told.
+Wagyu beef to be exact, and the same kind of meat used at the owner’s Yakiniku (Korean BBQ) restaurant so I am told.

 There are three options available for both lunch and dinner, starting from the standard single meat patty set, with the choice to up-size to either the double and triple patty combo.
 We opted for the double, as this seems to be the default selection, we are also advised that this is the most popular choice among most customers, and we gladly accept the staff’s advice.

-Drink options include a collection of soft drinks, coffee (hot/ice), ice tea, beer and San Pellergino sparkling water and 2 wine choices (red and white) from Chile.
+Drink options include a collection of soft drinks, coffee (hot/ice), ice tea, beer and San Pellegrino sparkling water and 2 wine choices (red and white) from Chile.
 I took the beer option, which at plus 270 yen on top of the standard combo, wasn’t too pricey in my book.

 In the Akihabara store, you actually order on the first floor and eat inside on the second.
-We waited a total of about 15 minutes for the burger to come on the food elevator up, and be delivered by the friendly staff, who also spoke fluent English.
+We waited for a total of about 15 minutes for the burger to come on the food elevator up, and be delivered by the friendly staff, who also spoke fluent English.
 Check out the menu in the picture below for the full list of options and prices.

 Overall, I highly rate this as one of the best burger experiences in town (Tokyo), while the size is modest compared to other gourmet burger shops, it more than compensates in both taste and quality.
 If you are ever in the Akihabara or Daikanyama areas, I would recommend checking this out as one of the better restaurants in Tokyo.

-Henry’s Burger Details (akihabara and daikanyama):
+Henry’s Burger Details (Akihabara and Daikanyama):